What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Products That Fit Your Niche and Brand

-First, you need to make sure the products you choose are a good fit for your niche and brand.
+First, you must ensure the products you choose are a good fit for your niche and brand.

 Your niche is the topic area you cover on your blog.
 Here on RyRob, for instance, my niche is “blogging and side businesses.”
-It wouldn’t make much sense for me to start promoting credit cards, iPhones or digital cameras—even if I thought those might bring in a lot of affiliate revenue.
-Instead, I promote my own course, Built to Blog (which I have affiliates who also promote).
+It wouldn’t make much sense to start promoting credit cards, iPhones, or digital cameras—even if I thought those might generate a lot of affiliate revenue.
+Instead, I promote my course, Built to Blog (which I have affiliates who also promote).

 Example of an Affiliate Program (Online Course) by Ryan Robinson

-Your brand can be a little tricky to pin down, but it’s all about how your blog (or online presence in general) is perceived.
-If your brand is fun and low-key, promoting an online course that has a very high-pressure sales page probably won’t be a good fit.
+Your brand can be tricky to pin down, but it’s all about how your blog (or online presence generally) is perceived.
+If your brand is fun and low-key, promoting an online course with a high-pressure sales page won’t be a good fit.

 Products That Will Suit Your Audience